 In 2018, Tim Cook delivered the commencement address at Duke University.

-In 2018, at a privacy conference in Brussels, Tim Cook expressed his opinions on the stockpiling of personal data by tech firms.
+In 2018, at a privacy conference in Brussels, Tim Cook expressed his opinions on the stockpiling of personal data by tech firms, suggesting it amounted to surveillance and should make the public "very uncomfortable."

-In October 2019, Tim Cook discussed his decision to come out as gay, acknowledging the LGBTQ activists who paved the way for him and expressing his hope that his openness could inspire LGBTQ youth facing difficulties.
+In October 2019, Tim Cook discussed his decision to come out as gay, acknowledging the impact of LGBTQ rights activists and hoping to inspire younger generations by framing his sexuality as a positive attribute.

 In October 2019, Tim Cook was appointed chairman of the advisory board for Tsinghua University's economics school for a three-year term.

-In August 2021, ten years after becoming CEO, Tim Cook received an approximate $750 million payout, selling more than five million shares in Apple.
+In August 2021, Tim Cook received an approximate $750 million payout by selling more than five million shares in Apple, ten years after becoming CEO.

 In 2021, Tim Cook appeared on the Time 100, Time's annual list of the 100 most influential people in the world.